 The PRSNTB[3:0]# pins are used to detect an OCP 3.0 NIC card insertion and removal event.
 The card type detection is described in Section 3.5.
-Using in-band signaling, the PCle link may be enabled to periodically train when a card is plugged in.
+Through the use of Using in-band signaling, the PCIe link may be enabled to periodically train when a card is plugged in.
 Similarly, the signals may be used to detect a card removal.
 The card type is determined by querying the FRU data over the SMBus.